The Intake

 Download now

-A recent Tebra survey found that 32% of providers would not recommend their current EHR vendor.
-Some of the reasons include:
+The right EHR solution can have a massive impact on your operations and bottom line.
+A recent Tebra survey found that 32% of healthcare providers would not recommend their current EHR vendor.
+Some of the reasons included:

 • Lack of staff training